eccenca/ecc-gui-elements/README.md

                 promptTextCreator={(newLabel) => ('New stuff: ' + newLabel)} // change default "Create option 'newLabel'" to "New stuff: 'newLabel'" multi={true} // allow multi selection
-                clearable={false} // hide 'remove all selected values' button />
+                clearable={false} // hide 'remove all selected values' button searchable={true} // whether to behave like a type-ahead or not />
         )
     },